Sometimes it’s hard to know what to do to when you see someone being bullied online. We’ve written our tips on how to be an upstander online.

 1. Reach out

 Bullying is isolating.
-Reach out in person or through an online message to let the person know they’re not alone and ask if they’re okay.
-This is important as it can also help lessen the impacts of bullying.
+Reach out in person or through an online message and ask if they’re okay.
+This is important as it can let the person they’re not alone.

 2. Gather evidence